ISISComputingGroup/ibex_developers_manual/TPGx00.md

 ## TPGx00
 A type of device which controls a series of four pressure sensors (A1, A2, A3, A4).

-TPGx00 is shorthand for the TPG300 and the TPG500 Pfeiffer Vacuum Gauges which use the same `TPG300` IOC.
-The two models also share the same `TPG300.opi` file, which updates its appearance based on the TPG model.
+TPGx00 is shorthand for the TPG 300 and 500 Pfeiffer Vacuum Gauges which use the same `TPG300` IOC.
+The two models also share the same `TPG300.opi` file, which updates its appearance based on TPG model number.

 **To configure the IOC for the 500, define the MODEL macro: it defaults to TPG300**

-These devices are similar to the [TPG26x](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/TPG26x) and [TPG36x](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/TPG36x), but have 4 pressure sensors to read from, and have a slightly more complicated IOC.
-All their manuals can be found in `<share>\ISIS_Experiment_Controls\Manuals\Pfeiffer TPG<xxx>`.
+The TPG300/500 are similar to the [TPG26x](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/TPG26x) and [TPG36x](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/TPG36x), but have 4 pressure sensors to read from, and have a slightly more complicated IOC.
+All TPG manuals can be found in `<share>\ISIS_Experiment_Controls\Manuals\Pfeiffer TPG<xxx>`.

+## Communication

+### TPG300
+The TPG300 communicates via serial (RS232) with the use of an `IF 300C` plugin interface card.

+### TPG500
+The TPG500 can communicate via Ethernet, USB and RS485 via virtual com-port, and via serial (RS232) with the use of an `IF 300C` plugin interface card.
+Pfeiffer has their own 'Ethernet Configuration Tool' software which can be used to configure a virtual com-port.

 ## Differences between the 300 and 500
 The TPG500 is the slightly newer version of the TPG300; the main differences between these two devices is in their communication protocols.
 See the manuals for what these properties are used for.